nanobox-io/nanobox-docs/source/data-management/index.html.md

 ---
 title: Data Management
+description: As with any app, the ability to manage application data is incredibly important.
+Nanobox makes it easy and secure.
 ---

 As with any production app, the ability to easily and securely manage application data is incredibly important.
 The next few docs go over how to manage your production data, backups, and how data migrations are handled during scaling and rebuilds.